GeoGuessrCast/GeoGuessrCastReceiver/README.md

     - Multiple Choice: choose the right city or country between possible answers, only the right answer gets points
     - Pointing Mode: you get to see the name of the city or country on the screen and point on the map on your phone to the location, nearest guess gets most points
 - Level of difficulty: You can seemlessly choose between a lower level and higher level of difficulty inside the android app
-    - Low:
-    - Medium:
-    - High:
+    - slider between low and high: changes difficulty based on e.g. country or city population

 - Highscores:
+    - percentage based on your expected points during the game, in harder game modes, you get higher ratings, in lower game modes, lesser ratings
-    - Session Highscore:
+    - Session Highscore: shows the current gaming session highscore
-    - All-Time Highscore:
+    - All-Time Highscore: shows the all time gaming session highscore from all games played

+- Custome Game Setting:
+    - Game mode settings for experts

 Developer Documentation
 ======================